DouglasUrner/Canvas-Tools/README.md

 * [EntryTask](https://github.com/DouglasUrner/Canvas-Tools/tree/master/EntryTask) - generate entry task quizes for a set of sections of a class.
 * Page - create an informational page (e.g., class routines).
 * Status - generate a list (web page?) sumarizing assignment status for a section.
 Could also be used to drive e-mail notifications.

+Seating chart web page / annunciator panel driven off of status - see in real time who is getting work in, maybe also who is on site.